Author Archive: Vygantas

 Vygantas is a former web designer whose projects are used by companies such as AMD, NVIDIA and departed Westood Studios.
 Being passionate about software, Vygantas began his journalism career back in 2007 when he founded FavBrowser.com.
 Having said that, he is also an adrenaline junkie who enjoys good books, fitness activities and Forex trading.

-News and Reviews.
+News and Reviews about Your Favorite Web Browser.
 Subscribe to our RSS Feed.